Orville Hungerford: Merchant

 In 1813, Foster became a judge in the Court of Common Pleas for Jefferson County, while Hungerford decided to focus on expanding his commercial interests rather than reading law.
-He set up his own store, eventually partnering with Foster's son-in-law Adriel Ely, only withdrawing his interest upon entering Congress.
+Judge Foster and Orville Hungerford dissolved their partnership in 1815.
+Hungerford set up his own store.
+Adriel Ely married Judge Foster's daughter and went into partnership with his father-in-law, forming: Ely & Foster.
+Afterwards, Ely joined Hungerford in his mercantile business for a while until both parties went off on their own.
+Later, Jabez Foster entered into a mercantile partnership in Watertown, N.Y. with his son Gustavus A. Foster, which was dissolved on August 1, 1824.

-Orville had his children work in the family store.
-For example, his son Richard Esselstyne Hungerford served as a clerk in the store before heading off to Hamilton College in Clinton, New York (Class of 1844).
+Orville had his children work in his family store.
+His son Richard Esselstyne Hungerford served as a clerk in the store before heading off to Hamilton College in Clinton, New York (Class of 1844).
 There Richard joined his cousin, John N. Hungerford, who also worked in his older brother's store, Hungerford & Miner, before going to Hamilton College and then becoming a banker and finally a U.S. Congressman.

 Hungerford made frequent trips to New York City to sell potash from his ashery in Watertown and purchase wares to bring back to his store.
 On October 6, 1840, the New York Herald newspaper announced that Orville Hungerford arrived the previous day at the Franklin House hotel, located at the northwest corner of Broadway and Dey Street in New York City.

 Orville Hungerford endorsed modern conveniences.
 For example, he helped fellow merchants promote the "Air-Tight Rotary Cook Stove", which used one third less wood, as advertised in local newspapers such as the Northern State Journal.

-On May 13, 1849 a great fire swept through Watertown, N.Y., burning down 100 buildings valued at $125,000.
-A large portion of the downtown business district was destroyed.
+On May 13, 1849, a great fire swept through Watertown, N.Y., setting alight 100 buildings valued at $125,000.
+A large section of the downtown business district was destroyed.
+The dry goods store of J. & H. Seligman & Co., what became the Wall Street financial colosses J. & W. Seligman & Co., burned down.
 Only four dry goods stores survived including one owned by Orville Hungerford and another by his former business partner Adriel Ely.
+Located on the Village Public Square, also known as the Mall, Hungerford's store had an 84-feet long brick facade and was either two or three stories high.
+A year or so later, however, his store succumbed to flames.
+On October 16, 1852, another fire scorched "Hungerford's block", which was mostly insured.
+The approximate site of Hungerford's store was replaced with the Smith & Percey building, more recently known as the Slye & Burrows building.
+This 4-story building, which was destroyed by gas leak explosion in June 1832 and later rebuilt to only 2 stories, was owned by descendants of Orville Hungerford's son, Richard E. Hungerford, until 1969.